All Episodes

 There are, of course, rare and extraordinary times where the Supreme Court would rightly overturn a precedent.

-The most famous example was when the Supreme Court in Brown versus the Board of Education overruled Plessy versus Ferguson, correcting a grievously wrong decision to use the judge's term, allowing racial inequality.
+The most famous example was when the Supreme Court in Brown versus the Board of Education overruled Plessy v.
+Ferguson, correcting a grievously wrong decision, to use the judge's term, allowing racial inequality.

-But someone who believes that the importance of precedent has been rooted in the Constitution would follow long established president, except in those rare circumstances where a decision is grievously wrong or deeply inconsistent with the law.
+But someone who believes that the importance of precedent has been rooted in the Constitution would follow long-established precedent, except in those rare circumstances where a decision is grievously wrong or deeply inconsistent with the law.

 Those are Judge Kavanaugh's phrases.

-As the judge asserted to me, a long established precedent, it's not something to be trimmed, narrowed, discarded, or overlooked.
+As the judge asserted to me, a long-established precedent is not something to be trimmed, narrowed, discarded, or overlooked.

-Its roots in the Constitution give the concept of starry decisive greater weight, such that the precedent can't be trimmed or narrowed simply because a judge might want to on a whim.
+Its roots in the Constitution give the concept of starry decises greater weight, such that the precedent can't be trimmed or narrowed simply because a judge might want to on a whim.

-In short, his views on honoring precedent would presclude attempts to do by stealth that which one has committed not to do overtly.
+In short, his views on honoring precedent would preclude attempts to do by stealth that which one has committed not to do overtly.

 Griswold established the legal foundation that led to Roe eight years later.